Hcnc100/NullSiteApp/README.md

 ### Import

-For enable notification when send new email in contact for your website, see the <a href="https://github.com/Hcnc100/NullSiteFunctions" target="_blank">NullSiteCloudFunctions</a>
+For enable notification in your app when send new email in contact for your website, see the <a href="https://github.com/Hcnc100/NullSiteFunctions" target="_blank">NullSiteCloudFunctions</a> and
+<a href="https://github.com/Hcnc100/NullSiteApp" target="_blank">NullSiteApp</a>

 ### Note 1: